erinkelsey/erin-kelsey/content/skills/CodeMagic/index.md

 name: 'CodeMagic'
 usage: 'MEDIUM'
 used:
-  - Deploying mobile and web applications, via GitHub repository.
-Specifically, for deploying Flutter apps to their appropriate endpoints; including iOS to App Store Connect, Android to Google Play Store and web to Amazon Simple Storage Service (S3)
+  - Deploying Flutter mobile and web applications, via GitHub repository, to their appropriate endpoints; including iOS to App Store Connect, Android to Google Play Store and web to Amazon Simple Storage Service (S3)
 featured:
   - MemCards
   - StreamTECH